d3soxyephedrine/Tgbotcogvideo/replit.md

 ## Overview

 This is a Flask-based Telegram bot application that integrates with Large Language Model (LLM) APIs to generate conversational responses.
-The bot receives messages from Telegram users, processes them through multiple LLM providers (DeepSeek, Grok, or GPT-4o), and sends the generated responses back to users.
+The bot receives messages from Telegram users, processes them through either DeepSeek or Grok LLM providers, and sends the generated responses back to users.
 The application includes user tracking, message history storage, and a keepalive mechanism to maintain uptime.

 ## User Preferences